iotaledger/wiki-legacy/api-proposal.md

   - **`message`**: `String` tryte-encoded message to be included in the bundle.
   - **`tag`**: `String` 27-tryte encoded tag.
 5. **`options`**: `Object` which is optional:
-  - **`deterministic`**: `Bool` For choosing inputs, if true it chooses inputs deterministically.
-If false, it chooses the best input available.
-This will prevent double-spending inputs. **default: true**
   - **`inputs`**: `Array` List of inputs used for funding the transfer
   - **`address`**: `String` if defined, this address will be used for sending the remainder value (of the inputs) to.
 6. **`callback`**: `Function` Optional callback.